smastrom/vue-use-active-scroll/README.md

 ## 1. Provide targets IDs

-In order to get accurate results that follow users' reading flow, targets to be observed should match the titles (h2, h3...) of your sections (not the whole section).
+In order to get results consistent with users' reading flow, targets to be observed should match the titles (h2, h3...) of your sections (not the whole section).

 If you want to "extend" the observed title area, simply add some top/bottom paddings.
 Bear in mind that margins are ignored so they shouldn't be added at all.